RobotNerd/prose-english-format/README.md

 writers while writing.

-If you write in another language, please take the ideas here and adapt them to your language of choice!
+If you write in another language, please take the ideas here and adapt them to your language of choice.
 Related projects will be included here.

 These editor plugins provide support for prose documents:
 - vim: https://github.com/RobotNerd/prose-english-vim

-If your favorite editor does not have a plugin that supports .prose, please write one and it will be linked here!
+If your favorite editor does not have a plugin that supports .prose, please write one and it will be linked here.

-> TODO
-  - add notes a/b the intended usage; use LaTeX if you need something fancy
+> TODO add notes a/b the intended usage; use LaTeX if you need something fancy

 ### File extension